calliope-edu/micropython-calliope-mini/README.md

-MicroPython for the BBC micro:bit
+MicroPython for the calliope mini
 =================================

-This is the source code for MicroPython running on the BBC micro:bit!
+This is the source code for MicroPython running on the calliope mini!

-To get involved with the micro:bit community join the Slack channel by signing up here: https://tech.microbit.org/get-involved/where-to-find/
+To get involved with the calliope mini community join the Slack channel by signing up here: https://tech.microbit.org/get-involved/where-to-find/

 Various things are in this repository, including: